 Read More about 14 Best Tomato Varieties Italian Kitchen Gardens

 The Italian villa vegetable garden is sometimes showcased as an intricate formal affair with water fountains and intricately shaped boxwood trees.
-Well, not all of us have the budget or skill to design these picture-perfect gardens, but that doesn’t need to prevent home gardeners from designing a backyard Italian vegetable garden that is both productive …
+Well, not all of us have the budget or skill to design these picture-perfect gardens, but that doesn’t need to prevent home gardeners from designing a backyard vegetable garden that is both productive and …

 Love Italian food?
 Use your backyard, your balcony or your large garden plot to grow your own Italian kitchen garden.
 Forget about sad supermarket produce or boring vegetable varieties, and enjoy home-grown vegetables and herbs that are traditional to great Italian cooking.
 Jump to: What Is an Italian Kitchen Garden? | What To Plant In …